 Rod loved to tell stories.
 And you could be sure 50% of every story was true.
 You just never knew which 50%.
 Roy Rogers and Clint Eastwood were his television heroes.
 And he was the hero for his two children and many of his friends and loved ones.

 When Rod took off for that family reunion in the sky, he was greeted there by his parents, Ned and Dana Lou Simmons Hall, his favorite grandmother, Clarice Simmons Webb, and a myriad of other relatives, friends and loved ones.
 Rod leaves behind his daughter, Kimberly C. Hall of Mobile, Alabama, his son, Derek W. Hall of Chunchula, Alabama, three beautiful grandchildren, Victorija Hall-Smith, Liam Smith, Brinkley Hall and his younger brother, Thomas Hall.

-A memorial service for Rod will be held Saturday, May 8, 2021 at 11:00 am at Pittman Funeral Home in Samson, Alabama.
-A community potluck in his honor will follow at Corner Creek United Methodist Church.
+A memorial service for Rod will be held Saturday, May 8, 2021 at 11:00 am at Pittman Funeral Home in Samson, Alabama with Rev. Dewey Elmore, officiating.
+A community potluck in his honor will follow at the Hacoda Community Center.